 7. Fun Learning

 The utilization of technology has made learning significantly more fun than any other time in recent memory.
 Students are getting engaged in a diverse array of learning tasks that improve their retention of new concepts.
-For example, there is an incredible breadth of education applications that allow students to learn various concepts in a playful, interactive manner.
+The use of video games has a huge array of benefits, and can even encourage students to stay in STEM fields.

 8. Online Group Collaboration